 Keeping Diversity and Inclusivity in Mind

-One aspect of inclusivity I especially attempt to address is encouraging an open environment for classroom discussion.
+Another aspect of inclusivity I attempt to foster is encouraging an open environment for classroom discussion.
 I structure my class by emphasizing the importance of respect when it comes to the sharing of opinions and ideas.
-Not everyone will agree with one another, but to have an environment that enables students to be open and inclusive allows for true discourse to occur.
-Only in such an inclusive environment can problems be approached and solutions be created.
+Not everyone will agree with one another, but to have an environment that enables students to be open and inclusive allows for real discourse to occur.
+Personal testimonies, feelings, and strife have all been openly shared and engaged in these settings.
+This approach enables students to connect and understand one another better.
+Only in such an inclusive environment can problems be approached, and solutions be created.

-My experiences during my doctoral career have made me cognizant of the ever pressing issues of diversity and inclusivity.
-As a result, I have seen my position as an educator and researcher evolve to acknowledge and address these issues in an effort to foster a more inclusive educational environment.
+My experiences thus far in my doctoral have continued to make me mindful of the ever-pressing issues of diversity and inclusivity.
+As a result, I have seen my position as an educator and researcher evolve to acknowledge and address these issues to foster a more inclusive educational environment.